DarioViva42/music_downloader/README.md

 To be able to run this script you need python 3.7+.
 You can download python from their website. https://www.python.org/downloads/

-Additionally be sure to install FFmpeg from their site. https://www.ffmpeg.org/ \n The installation-folder needs to be added to the PATH, so that python is able to use it.
+Additionally be sure to install FFmpeg from their site. https://www.ffmpeg.org/
+The installation-folder needs to be added to the PATH, so that python is able to use it.

 Fallowing packages are requered to be installed: